argonne-lcf/user-guides/docs/polaris/workflows/libensemble.md

 from the PBS environment and use these for running simulations.
 Polaris supports running multiple concurrent simulations on each node if desired,

-A simple example batch script for a libEnsemble use case that runs 5 workers (one generator and four simulators) on one node:
+A simple example batch script for a libEnsemble use case that runs four workers on one node:

 ```shell
     #!/bin/bash -l